-Over the last 10 years laparoscopy and minilaparotomy have become increasingly common approaches for the surgical removal of benign ovarian tumours.
-However, in the event that a tumour is found to be malignant, laparotomy is the appropriate procedure.
-Careful preoperative assessment including transvaginal ultrasound with morphological scoring, colour doppler assessment of vascular quality, and serum cancer antigen 125 (CA 125) level is desirable.
+Over the last ten years laparoscopy and minilaparotomy have become increasingly common approaches for the surgical removal of benign ovarian tumours.
+However in the event that a tumour is found to be malignant, laparotomy is the appropriate procedure.
+Careful preoperative assessment including transvaginal ultrasound with morphological scoring, colour doppler assessment of vascular quality and a serum Ca125 level is desirable.